 At Paul John & Co, we have many years of experience supporting businesses and professionals seeking entry to the UK.
 We will explain the rules and procedures to you carefully and clearly, and recommend the visa option that will best meet your business goals.
 We provide a full immigration law service, including advising on, preparing and submitting your visa application.
 Our immigration solicitors also offer expert guidance and representation for immigration appeals and judicial review cases if your application has been refused.

 Contact our Representative of an Overseas Business Solicitors East London, UK

 For UK immigration law advice at a competitive rate, contact our friendly and proficient team today.
+Find out more information on our fees here.
 Call us on 020 8215 1205 or use our online contact form and we will be in touch very soon.
 We also have an out-of-office number in case of emergencies – call 07984 013 143.

 What our clients say

 It was a great experience in the sense they are very approachable, friendly, keep us updating each stage of the application & the solicitor is very sincere.
 I sincerely recommend this solicitor if you have any immigration problems.